trapexit/mergerfs/README.md

 * **nfsopenhack=off|git|all**: A workaround for exporting mergerfs over NFS where there are issues with creating files for write while setting the mode to read-only. (default: off)
+* **branches-mount-timeout=UINT**: Number of seconds to wait at startup for branches to be a mount other than the mountpoint's filesystem. (default: 0)
 * **follow-symlinks=never|directory|regular|all**: Turns symlinks into
   what they point to. (default: never)
 * **link-exdev=passthrough|rel-symlink|abs-base-symlink|abs-pool-symlink**: